 The GaN Transistor

-The VIPERGAN50 uses the same 650 V GaN transistors as the MASTERGAN series and thus offers similar benefits.
-For instance, GaN’s high electron mobility means that the device tolerates high switching frequencies.
-Consequently, it can handle greater loads while suffering far fewer losses.
+The VIPERGAN50, VIPERGAN65, and VIPERGAN100 use the same 650 V GaN transistors as the MASTERGAN series and thus offer similar benefits.
+For instance, GaN’s high electron mobility means that the devices tolerate high switching frequencies.
+Consequently, they can handle greater loads while suffering far fewer losses.
 GaN thus enables the creation of supplies that can output more power while shrinking their overall footprint.
-VIPERGAN50 is also highly symbolic because it is the first of many.
-As ST continues to make GaN a priority, we will use higher-rated transistors.
-The industry can thus expect future VIPERGAN models with greater output power.
+Historically, VIPERGAN50 was the first to come out.
+Then, ST demonstrated its commitment to GaN by releasing models with greater output power.

 The Multi-Mode Operations

-The new device optimizes its performance thanks to multi-mode operations.
-In a nutshell, the VIPERGAN50 adapts its switching frequencies according to its load.
+The new devices optimize their performance thanks to multi-mode operations.
+In a nutshell, the VIPERGAN50, VIPERGAN65, or VIPERGAN100 adapt their switching frequencies according to their load.
 During a heavy load, the quasi-resonant circuit synchronizes the GaN turn-on with the transformer demagnetization (ZCD pin) to minimize losses.
 Similarly, a heavy or medium load will trigger valley-skipping.
 In a nutshell, the transistors can skip one or more valleys when the load decreases.
 In this scenario, the switching frequency decreases to limit losses.

 Similarly, the frequency foldback mode lowers the frequency during medium and light loads but ensures it remains above a certain threshold to prevent noise.
 Finally, burst-mode, at light or no load, can limit the switching frequency to a few hundred hertz while keeping a constant peak current to prevent noise.
-In this last mode, the VIPERGAN50 has a power consumption of less than 30 mW and a quiescent current of only 900 µA.
-The new device can thus help meet new environmental regulations that demand greater power efficiency to save global resources.
+In this last mode, the VIPERGAN50, VIPERGAN65, and VIPERGAN100 have a quiescent current of only 900 µA.
+The new devices can thus help meet new environmental regulations that demand greater power efficiency to save global resources.

 The Protection Features

 Traditionally, engineers add external devices to provide safety features and protect their circuits.
-The fact that VIPERGAN50 vastly increases efficiency means ST had room to include more safety functionality.
+The fact that VIPERGAN50, VIPERGAN65, and VIPERGAN100 vastly increase efficiency means ST had room to include more safety functionality.
 Designers thus need fewer components on their boards, reducing their BOM.
-For instance, the new device is the first in the VIPer Plus series to offer input overvoltage protection (iOVP) to protect against sudden voltage spikes.
+For instance, the new devices are the first in the VIPer Plus series to offer input overvoltage protection (iOVP) to protect against sudden voltage spikes.
 Similarly, the brown-in/brown-out feature monitors the supply voltage to shield the system against unreliable mains by setting the minimum input voltage that will start operations and the minimum one that will stop it.
 And these features are on top of more common over-temperature and overload / short-circuit protections.